ahmedbeehy/zoyo-privacy-policy/README.md

-# ZoYo Privacy Policy
+# ZoYo

 Privacy Policy for ZoYo Discord Bot

-At ZoYo, accessible from https://zoyo.netlify.app/invite, one of our main priorities is the privacy of our users.
-This Privacy Policy document contains types of information that is collected and recorded by ZoYo and how we use it.
+At **ZoYo**, accessible from https://zoyo.netlify.app/invite, one of our main priorities is the privacy of our users.
+This Privacy Policy document contains types of information that is collected and recorded by **ZoYo** and how we use it.

 If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.

 Storage of User IDs:

-At ZoYo, we store user IDs in our database to provide a personalized and enhanced user experience.
+At **ZoYo**, we store user IDs in our database to provide a personalized and enhanced user experience.
 This information helps us to deliver tailored services, such as tracking individual user progress, managing inventories, and ensuring a seamless interaction within our bot.

 Online Privacy Policy Only